tethig/bioinformatics/aligntree.md

 ## Presenting Your Alignment
 Going back to the EMBL-EBI tools page above, launch MView and submit your cured alignment.
 This display colours for conservation.
 Go ahead and download this file and add it to your report document.
-You may need to choose a fixed width font such as ```Courier New``` to maintain the spacing in the alignment view.
+You may need to choose a fixed width font such as ```Courier New``` (for font nerds [here are some others](https://itnext.io/11-best-programming-fonts-724283a9ed57)) to maintain the spacing in the alignment view.
 In the worst case, you can take a screenshot, but try to avoid that.

 ## Creating a Phylogeny